 - Determine what information should be included in the STGs

-- Draft the STGs for comments and pilot testing
+- Draft the STGs for comment and pilot testing

-- Monitor use of STGs and treatment outcomes
+- Monitor the use of the STGs and treatment outcomes

 Essential Medicines Lists

 The careful selection and implementation of a limited list of essential medicines is a proven, effective intervention that enhances access to and rational use of pharmaceuticals, improves quality of care, and supports cost-effective use of resources.
 The essential medicines concept has become an established approach in the field of international public health and is supported by governments and health care providers around the world.
-To date, at least 156 countries have adopted national essential medicines lists (EMLs).
+To date, at least 156 countries have adopted national EMLs.

-With funding from USAID, the SIAPS Program and its predecessors have provided technical assistance to 13 countries to help develop, revise, disseminate, and/or provide orientation and training on EMLs.
+With funding from USAID, SIAPS and its predecessor programs provided technical assistance to 13 countries to help develop, revise, disseminate, and/or provide orientation and training on EMLs.
 The countries supported include the Democratic Republic of the Congo, Ethiopia, Ghana, Kenya, Lesotho, Liberia, Malawi, Namibia, Rwanda, Senegal, South Africa, Swaziland, and Zambia.

-On the basis of guidance from the World Health Organization, the SIAPS approach is to assist in-country stakeholders in following an established series of steps to develop or revise an EML:
+On the basis of guidance from WHO, the SIAPS approach was to assist in-country stakeholders in following an established series of steps to develop or revise an EML:

 Step 1: Develop working principles for the development or revision of the EML